CTR-BFX/ConstructingComputationalPipelines/README.md

-## Bash Script Examples of Simple RNA-Seq
+## Bash Script Example of Simple RNA-Seq
 In this very simple bash shell script the read files and reference genome should be edited manually at the top of the file:

 Change the filenames to match the names of the samples to be run